taffybar/taffybar/README.md

 Before Installing
 -----------------

-The installation method, and procedure that must be followed depends on whether or not you intend to setup a new haskell project and use `startTaffybar`, or if you want to use the `dyreTaffybar` approach.
+Taffybar's installation procedure varies depending on whether or not you intend to setup a new haskell project and use `startTaffybar` or use the `dyreTaffybar` with a global haskell installation .
 It is important for you to read this section so you can understand what all of that means before you decide how you want to install taffybar.

 ### Taffybar is a library